dandi/handbook/docs/60_initialize_vendors.md

 style="width: 60%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>
 <br/><br/>

+For your account, the free `Developer` account should be accurate, as define in [Sentry's pricing structure](https://sentry.io/pricing/)

 ##### Select Django as an App Type

 DANDI Archive API is built as a Django app -- so proceed to select `Django` on the following screen: